BEYOND LOGIC CONSULTING

 Picture

-How to apply Behavioural economics
+How to apply Behavioural SCIENCE

 To help identify which Behavioural effects and which of the various models and frameworks are most relevant (a review of the most commonly used models and frameworks is available in the Library), Beyond Logic Consulting follows the process illustrated opposite, starting with A. understanding the current situation, B. using this to design the policy, campaign or intervention, C. before testing it and then implementing it (D).
 Monitoring its impacts in order to learn and improve (E) is also a crucial part of the process which relies on evidence.